Sevilla keeper attacked by fan as PSV Eindhoven exit

 Dmitrovic, whose former clubs include Charlton Athletic, was able to carry on as his side sealed a place in the last 16.

-The Serbia international said afterwards: "It's never nice to see this in football.
+The Serbia international told reporters afterwards: "It's never nice to see this in football.
 It shouldn't happen and, from now on, I hope these things are well punished.

 "He came and pushed me from behind.
 He was probably angry about the result.
 He tried to hit me and I managed to grab him and wait for security to arrive."